51Degrees/specifications/pipeline-specification/README.md

 *browser* and *operating system* determined by analysis of evidence received in an HTTP request, such as HTTP Headers and Cookies.

-Engines are classed as `Cloud Engines`, which carry out their processing by delegation to a remote server, and `On-Premise` engines, which typically carry out processing by reference to one or more data files, stored locally.
+Engines are classed as `Cloud` engines, which carry out their processing by delegation to a remote server, and `On-Premise` engines, which typically carry out processing by reference to one or more data files, stored locally.
 Facilities are available for update and installation of such data files.